gravitano/nuxt3-unocss-starter/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 UnoCSS Starter

+> 🚧 Work in progress

 We recommend to look at the [documentation](https://v3.nuxtjs.org).